Blood Bath Literary Zine issue 3: HAUNTINGS

-The quickest and best way to find out what we love is to buy a copy of our first issue, BODIES.
-Print and EPUB copies are available in our shop.
-Supporting small publishers helps them to continue existing!
+The quickest and best way to find out what we love is to buy a copy of our zine.
+Print and EPUB copies of both issues are available in our shop.
+Supporting small publishers helps them to continue existing, and we are forever grateful for your support.

 As always, we are particularly interested in experimental and subversive forms, as well as contribution from women, people of colour, people living with disabilities and chronic illnesses, members of the LGBTQIA+ community, and people living at the intersection of these identities.

-Horror has always been political, and BB is specifically searching for socially aware genre stories.
+Horror has always been political, and BB is always searching for socially aware genre stories.

 Speaking of genre, we are open to any and all; science fiction, fantasy, erotica…but it also must contain an element of horror.